D&D Monster Spotlight: Githyanki

-I think it’s fair to say, without the Githyanki you wouldn’t see classes like the Eldritch Knight or the Bladesinger or the Spellsword.
-Even the Arcane Rogue owes its existence to the gish–they gave voice to a trend that is still alive and kicking to this day.
-Funnily enough in 3rd Edition, they are at their least psionic (at least natively), with good old spells and spell-like abilities filling in for actual psychic powers (which, don’t get me wrong, still effective).
+I think it’s fair to say, without the D&D Githyanki you wouldn’t see classes like the Eldritch Knight or the Bladesinger or the Spellsword.
+Even the Arcane Rogue owes its existence to the gish.
+Funnily enough in 3rd Edition, they are at their least psionic, with good old spells and spell-like abilities filling in for actual psychic powers.
+Which, don’t get me wrong, still effective.

 Then along came 4th Edition.
-It’s funny–since their inception (bwammm) the Githyanki were always encountered in varieties., whether running into gish or weird anti-paladin Githyanki, they had their own unique way of fighting–so no two encounters with the Githyanki were ever the same.
-They were perhaps one of the most 4th Edition monsters to ever come out of the Fiend Folio.
+It’s funny–since their inception the D&D Githyanki were always encountered in varieties.
+Whether running into gish or anti-paladin Githyanki, they had their own unique way of fighting.
+So no two encounters with the Githyanki were ever the same.
+They were perhaps one of the most 4th Edition monsters to ever come out of 4th Edition.

 Finally we come to 5th Edition Githyanki.
-They return a little bit to their 2nd Edition roots–which is to say they lose the variety of attacks granted to them through 4th Edition’s power-based system, though the Githyanki are still fairly versatile as far as monsters go.
-The Silver sword’s effectiveness has been changed, some, and their psionics are spells (which is fine), so they’re a lot more streamlined and easy to use.
+They return a little bit to their 2nd Edition roots- which is to say they lose the variety of attacks granted to them through 4th Edition’s power-based system.
+Though the Githyanki are still fairly versatile as far as monsters go.
+The Silver sword’s effectiveness has changed, and their psionics are spells (which is fine).
+So they’re a lot more streamlined and easy to use.